-In this tutorial we will show you how to install Textpattern on your Debian 9.
+In this tutorial, we will show you how to install Textpattern on your Debian 9.
 For those of you who didn’t know, Textpattern is an elegant CMS.
 It is a free open source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
-Texpattern comes with full range of features and it allows you to easily create, edit and publish content on your website.
+Textpattern comes with a full range of features and it allows you to easily create, edit, and publish content on your website.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Textpattern on a Debian 9 (Stretch) server.

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Debian 9 LAMP server is required.
 If you do not have LAMP installed, Please read our previous tutorial to install LAMP Server on Debian 9.